-A data and calculation MMI station will involve you taking some key data and being able to make calculations or analyse and interpret the information.
-You’ll usually get between five and seven minutes to complete this mathematical station.
+In your Medical School interview, an MMI calculation station will involve you taking some key data and being able to make calculations or analyse and interpret the information.
+You will usually get between five and seven minutes to complete this type of mathematical station.

-Many Medical Schools now include a Calculation station at their MMIs.
+Many Medical Schools now include a calculation station in their MMIs.

-At some Medical Schools, you won’t be given a calculator during this station, so a good way to prepare for these is to practice your mental maths beforehand.
+At some Medical Schools, you won’t be given a calculator during this station, so a good way to prepare for these is to practise your mental maths beforehand.

-You may be given a sheet of paper for your calculations, so practice working out basic sums by hand and completing practice questions, like the ones above.
-Our blog, How to do Drug Calculations, guides you through the answers to the above questions, as well as detailing some key tips on how to convert units.
+You may be given a sheet of paper to help you answer calculation questions, so practise working out basic sums by hand and complete practice questions, like the ones above.
+Our blog about How To Do Drug Calculations will guide you through the answers to the above questions, and give some key tips on how to convert units.

-Be mindful of the units in drug calculations, and practice your conversions between metrics – for example, converting from micrograms to grams and between decimals and percentages.
-It may be a good idea to memorise some of these basic conversions to assist you (and then get a friend to test you!) such as 1g equals 1000 mg, and so on.
+Be mindful of the units in drug calculations, and practise your conversions between metrics – for example, converting from micrograms to grams and between decimals and percentages.
+It may be a good idea to memorise some of these basic conversions to assist you with calculation questions, such as 1g equals 1000 mg and so on.

-You could also practice some of these conversions, for example:
+You could also practise some of these conversions, for example:

-At a station on Data Interpretation, you may be given data to discuss – this could be on anything from study findings on blood glucose to heart monitors.
-This doesn’t involve calculation but assesses your ability to analyse data – and this may take a number of forms:
+At a station requiring data interpretation, you will be given data to discuss.
+This could be data about anything from study findings on blood glucose to heart monitors.
+It doesn’t involve calculation but assesses your ability to analyse data – and this may take a number of forms: